sodamachine/cocktail-app/ReadMe.md

 ```

 ## Usage
-[Click this link]() to see a brief description on how to use the program: YouTube demo of [Cocktail-App](https://youtube.com)
+Click this link to see a brief description on how to use the program: YouTube demo of [Cocktail-App](https://youtu.be/2C-PSGfvcGU)

 ## Contributing
 Bug reports and pull requests are welcome via GitHub at [https://github.com/stephohn/cocktail-app](https://github.com/stephohn/cocktail-app).
 This project is intended for open collaboration and educational purposes.
 Contributors are welcomed.
-Please make sure to update tests as appropriate.

 ## License
 This application is available as open source.